ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/06-Real-Time-Data.md

 }
 ```

-Or, if we want to subscribe to all price updates we just leave the symbols away.
+Or, if we want to subscribe to all price updates, we just leave the symbols away.

 ```graphql
 subscription {